-"Operating Permit" shall mean a permit issued pursuant to section 10 of this local law.
-The term "Operating Permit" shall also include an Operating Permit which is renewed, amended or extended pursuant to any provision of this local law.
+"Operating Permit" shall mean a permit issued pursuant to section 10 of this chapter.
+The term "Operating Permit" shall also include an Operating Permit which is renewed, amended, or extended pursuant to any provision of this chapter.

-"Order to Remedy" shall mean an order issued by the Code Enforcement Officer pursuant to subdivision (a) of section 16 of this local law.
+"Order to Remedy" shall mean an order issued by the Code Enforcement Officer pursuant to subdivision (a) of section 17 of this chapter.